jagad-eesh/demorepo/Linux_Commands.md

         -name: for searching a file with its name
         -user: for files whose owner is a particular user
         -group:  for files belonging to particular group

+grep command
+  grep stands for global regular expression print. it is used to pick out the required expression from the file and print the output.
+     syntax: grep <patron> filename